A photo of a multiple home on a corner lot.

 The triple bottom line

-Infill zoning is not just about housing; it’s about creating sustainable cities.
-“The connection between density and infill and our other goals around climate resilience, affordability, and basic city services are all interconnected,” Salvador said.
+Infill zoning isn’t just about creating more homes to address the housing affordability crises; it’s a strategic approach to creating sustainable, low-carbon cities.
+“The connection between density and infill and our other goals around climate resilience, affordability and basic city services are all interconnected,” Salvador said.

-She went on to further discuss the discriminatory and exclusionary roots of zoning.
+She went on to discuss the discriminatory and exclusionary roots of zoning.
 “Many zoning ordinances were created to keep racialized folks out of particular neighbourhoods,” she said.
 “Today, zoning is still exclusionary, and folks are segregated based on income.
 Discrimination based on tenure is still very common.”
-Mixed-use development and greater housing choice offer ways way to undo this discriminatory exclusionary work.
+Mixed-use development and greater housing choices offer ways way to undo discriminatory exclusionary zoning.
 “Allowing for mixed-use development creates the conditions for more walkable, bikeable 15-minute communities,” she said.
 Infill zoning also contributes to sustainable urban development by optimizing land use, reducing urban sprawl and preserving natural ecosystems.

 The way forward

 Although infill zoning presents many challenges, it creates even more opportunities.
-Salvador’s insights emphasize the need for actionable plans that are implemented with thought and care.
-Cities including Victoria, Vancouver, and Calgary have the potential to spearhead sustainable development if they can navigate the complexities around planning and policy-making.
+Salvador’s insights underline the necessity for actionable plans that are implemented with precision and foresight.
+Cities such as Victoria, Vancouver, Edmonton and Calgary have the potential to lead the charge in sustainable development if they can effectively navigate the complexities around planning and policy-making.

-Ultimately, while infill zoning carves a path to urban sustainability, its effectiveness depends on the skill and intent of those with power.
-As Salvador said, “Political courage is necessary to make those changes.”
+Ultimately, while infill zoning charts a path to urban sustainability, its success in fostering environmentally resilient cities depends on the commitment and vision of those in positions of influence.
+As Salvador stated, “Political courage is necessary to make those changes.”
+This approach not only advances urban sustainability but also plays a critical role in mitigating climate change through strategic urban planning.

 Allowing for mixed-use development creates the conditions for more walkable, bikeable 15-minute communities.